• Home

 Here is a great video to teach a young student how to draw a bear from Super Simple™️:

-It would work well for in person or virtual speech therapy sessions.
+This would work well for in person or virtual speech therapy sessions.
 Just pause the video as you go and help the student understand the directions and concepts to create their own masterpiece!

 I hope these activities and the free downloads included in the lesson plans are helpful when planning your own therapy or in a pinch (like the Monday of Fairy Tales Week!).